Parallel self-testing of EPR pairs under computational assumptions: Introduction

 \paragraph{Organization.} Our paper is organized as follows.
 In \cref{sec:prelims}, we give the preliminaries required.
 More specifically, we review ENTCFs and prove a variety of approximation lemmas.
-In \cref{sec:completeness}, we describe our protocol and prove that it can be passed with probability negligibly close to $1$ by an honest quantum prover using $\poly(N)$ resources (\cref{thm:completeness}).
+In \cref{sec:completeness}, we describe our protocol and prove that it can be passed with probability negligibly close to $1$ by an honest quantum device using $\poly(N)$ resources (\cref{thm:completeness}).
 In \cref{sec:soundness}, we prove that the soundness error of our protocol can be controlled to within $\poly(N,\fail)$ (\cref{thm:soundness}).
+In \cref{sec:diqkd}, we present a DIQKD protocol based on our self-testing protocol.
 In \cref{sec:dimension}, we present a simplified version of our self-testing protocol that can efficiently certify an arbitrary quantum dimension (\cref{cor:dimension}).

-\paragraph{Acknowledgments.} We especially thank Carl Miller for many helpful conversations from the start of this project.
-We thank Nai-Hui Chia, Shih-Han Hung, Yi Lee, Atul Mantri, and Thomas Vidick for helpful conversations and correspondence.
-During the preparation of this manuscript, we became aware of related independent work by Alexandru Gheorghiu, Tony Metger, and Alexander Poremba, who construct a protocol for remotely preparing a tensor product of random BB84 states and use this to remove the need for quantum communication from a number of quantum cryptographic protocols.
-We refer to their paper~\cite{gmp2022parallelrsp} for more details and thank them for their cooperation in publishing our respective results at the same time.
-DW acknowledges the support of the Army Research Office (grant W911NF-20-1-0015) and NSF award DMR-1747426.
+\paragraph{Acknowledgments.} We especially thank Carl Miller, Tony Metger, and Thomas Vidick for many helpful discussions and correspondence.
+We also thank Anne Broadbent, Nai-Hui Chia, Shih-Han Hung, Yi Lee, Atul Mantri, Peter Yuen, and Jiayu Zhang for helpful discussions.
+HF acknowledges the support of the NSF QLCI program (grant OMA-2016245).
+DW acknowledges the support of the Army Research Office (grant W911NF-20-1-0015); the Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing program; and the National Science Foundation (grant DMR-1747426).
 QZ acknowledges the support of the Department of Defense through the QuICS Hartree Postdoctoral Fellowship.

+\paragraph{Note.} During the preparation of the first arXiv version of this manuscript, we became aware of related independent work by Alexandru Gheorghiu, Tony Metger, and Alexander Poremba, who construct a protocol for remotely preparing a tensor product of random BB84 states and use this to remove the need for quantum communication from a number of quantum cryptographic protocols.
+We refer to their paper~\cite{gmp2022parallelrsp} for more details and thank them for their cooperation in publishing the first versions of our respective results at the same time.
+In the second version of the manuscript, we used ideas from \cite[Proof of Proposition 4.32 (arXiv version v2)]{gmp2022parallelrsp} in our proof of \cref{lem:ci_aux}.
+We also used ideas from \cite[Proof of Theorem 4.33 (arXiv version v2)]{gmp2022parallelrsp} in our construction of a DIQKD protocol in \cref{sec:diqkd}.
+The present manuscript is the third arXiv version and improves upon the second arXiv version in its presentation.
+In particular, we have improved the introduction to \cref{sec:soundness}.